GeekyAubergine/zoeaubert.me/content/blog-posts/2025/monthly-notes-2025-11.md

 I did initially consider going with Apple again, but I cannot support that company based on their recent actions.
 Windows is a non-starter, so Linux it was.

 This has been an excellent move.
 The hardware is hilariously more capable for ¼ the cost, and runs nearly silently unless I really stress it.
-[Fedora](https://fedoraproject.org/](https://fedoraproject.org/) is great, it just worked, isn’t full of bloatware – or spyware – and makes great use of resources.
+[Fedora](https://fedoraproject.org/) is great, it just worked, isn’t full of bloatware – or spyware – and makes great use of resources.
 Despite my best efforts, I rarely get my resource utilisation up to where the MacBook sat idling, which says it all.

 I am still a little nervous about the setup.
 I know my mistrust is somewhat unfounded, but I am worried about Linux’s stability, particularly around updates.
 So far, I’ve been proven wrong, and I hope it will continue, because this has been great.

-## Stat Zone
+## Stats Zone

 - I ran 29.0 km
 - I cycled 189.3 km